 The city has a population of around 2.4 million and it is the second largest German-speaking city in the world.
 Vienna is located in the east of Austria close to the borders of the Czech Republic, Slovakia and Hungary.

-In 2001, Vienna city centre was recognised as a UNESCO World Heritage site, thanks to the abundance of extraordinary historical sights including palaces, churches, monuments and public parks.
+In 2001, Vienna city centre was recognised as a UNESCO World Heritage site, thanks to the abundance of extraordinary historic sights including palaces, churches, monuments and public parks.
 Vienna is also known as the “City of Music” thanks to its world-class musical legacy.

 Visitors can explore a huge number of museums, theatres, opera houses, enjoy regular open-air concerts and contemporary art exhibitions as well as a huge range of fabulous outdoor markets.